 Theis a powerful, all-in-one platform that helps you quickly realign your organization and bring changes to life at an accelerated rate.
 It exists to support the core of your business: the processes that you carry out every day.

-The management of operational business decisions on a process level can become the key for successful change with a modern.
-Previously, business decisions weren’t really considered part of Business Process Management initiatives.
-With modern systems, it’s possible to integrate decisions directly into process diagrams and still manage them separately – a method which makes the interfaces between processes and decisions visible, and ensures that every employee is aware under which conditions they can make a decision.
-With modern solutions, it’s even possible to automate decision as well as processes, saving a considerable amount of time.
-When regulatory requirements change, the foundation decision logic saved in the platform can be easily adjusted and automated so that you don’t have to check every individual case separately.
+With Signavio, it’s possible to integrate decisions directly into process diagrams and still manage them separately, which makes the interfaces between processes and decisions visible, and ensures that every employee is aware under which conditions they can make a decision.
+It’s even possible to, not just processes, saving a considerable amount of time.
+From a compliance perspective, the foundation decision logic saved in the platform can be easily adjusted when regulatory requirements change, so you don’t have to check every individual case separately.

 Live Insights gives you the chance to turn static models into dynamic dashboards that inform, guide and warn you about problems in real time.
 You can identify specific areas for improvement, simulate the effects of your business transformation initiative, determine exact results, and refine as needed.
 Plus, Signavio reinvents the ‘process outcome’, delivering a business result that crosses product and operational boundaries.
 Variation can be accounted for as the Suite allows you to pass between tasks seamlessly, share modeling feedback and reviews, and collaborate across your entire organization.